CiscoDevNet/crosswork-change-automation/README.md

 # Requirements
-To use this Change automation playbook, will need:
+To use this Change automation playbook samples, will need:

 * Cisco Crosswork Change Automation and Health Insights 3.0 +
 * Cisco NSO 4.5.5 +